 Personal training isn't just for those who want to get buff.
-Many personal trainers work with teens to help them improve their competitiveness in sports, and others work with seniors who want to protect their bones and prevent injury, both common side effects of aging.
+Many personal trainers work with teens to improve their competitiveness in sports, and others work with seniors who want to protect their bones and prevent injury.

-Health coaching goes beyond fitness.
-These coaches provide guidance and support to help people gain total body health.
-Exercise and weight control might be part of what a health coach does, but she can also coach on proper nutrition, relaxation, stress, and overcoming barriers to gaining overall health and wellness.
+Health coaching goes beyond the gym.
+Coaches can provide guidance and support to people striving to gain better health of body and mind.
+Exercise and weight control might be part of what a health coach does, but you can also coach on proper nutrition, stress, and overcoming barriers to overall health and wellness.

-The median income for health coaches is $45,255 as of 2018, according to PayScale.
-There's no requirement for education or certification, but you can increase your marketability by having one or both.
-A certification in personal fitness or nutrition will give clients confidence that you have the required training to help them.
+Health Coaches can earn an average salary of $45,676, according to PayScale.
+There's no requirement for education or certification, but you can increase your marketability by having both.
+A certification in personal fitness or nutrition will give clients confidence that you have the training required to help them.

-Massage therapy continues to be a profitable field, helping people to manage stress, anxiety, tension, and pain.
-The median annual salary of massage therapists was $39,990 as of 2017, according to the Bureau of Labor Statistics.
+Massage therapy continues to be a profitable field, helping people to manage stress, tension, and pain.
+Massage therapists can earn an average salary of $41,420, according to the Bureau of Labor Statistics.

 To keep clients and practitioners safe, most states regulate the massage industry with course and license requirements.
 You’ll need to purchase equipment such as a massage table and decide if you’ll see clients in your home or at their homes or workplaces.
 As with personal training, make sure to check zoning rules if you decide to operate in your home.

 Health and Wellness Products

-Much, if not most, of the income in the health and wellness industry, comes from product sales.
-This includes foods, such as gluten-free and vegan offerings, as well as vitamins, supplements, and weight loss tools.
+Many of the jobs in the health and wellness industry come from product sales.
+This includes foods, such as gluten-free and vegan offerings, as well as vitamins, supplements, and exercise equipment.

 Spa and beauty products are a big part of the health and wellness market.
 According to the Global Wellness Institute 2018 report, the spa industry is worth $119 billion.
 Selling products like soap, lotion, and other items designed to enhance and energize can be a profitable home business.

-You can cook in your client’s homes, or prepare food at your own home then deliver the meals to your clients.
-You might even consider specializing in certain dishes or catering for groups and events while remaining flexible and prepared for the desires of each individual client.
+You can cook in your client’s kitchen, or prepare food at your own home and deliver meals to your clients.
+You should consider specializing in certain dishes to cater for groups and events while remaining flexible and prepared for the desires of each individual client.